bless643/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that creats a file containing the text Best School
+Write a script that displays a confused smiley "(Ôo)'.